isb-cgc/readthedocs/docs/source/sections/progapi/progAPIvfour/API-demo.rst

-The `Swagger User Interface <https://mvm-api-dot-isb-cgc.appspot.com/v4/swagger#/>`_can be used to see details about each endpoint, and also provides a convenient interface to test an endpoint through your web browser.
+The `ISB-CGC API v4.0 <https://mvm-api-dot-isb-cgc.appspot.com/v4/swagger#/>`_ can be used to see details about each endpoint, and also provides a convenient interface to test an endpoint through your web browser.

 .. image:: api-endpoints.PNG